Table of Contents

 - Protection from malicious ads: Although advertising platforms do what they can to stop malicious ads, some still get through the system.
 Since ads run on the virtualized browser on the remote server using isolation strategies, these ads cannot harm the user’s local machine.

 - Hidden IP addresses: Should an attacker trick a user into accessing a website, the user’s IP address would be divulged.
-This IP address is usually the exit point from the corporate router, which can be attacked using a distributed denial-of-server (DDoS).
+This IP address is usually the exit point from the corporate router, which can be attacked using a distributed denial-of-service (DDoS).
 In an isolated browser environment, only the remote server’s IP address is exposed to the attacker.

 - Data loss prevention: Because malware can’t load on the user’s local machine, having an isolated browser environment improves data loss prevention (DLP) strategies.